-The Coptic Orthodox Christians in the village had received permission from authorities to rebuild their destroyed church building.
+The Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+More Orthodox Christians in the village had received permission from authorities to rebuild their destroyed church building.
 This was an extraordinary development since Christians in Egypt are generally not allowed to build any new churches, or renew, remodel or repair any existing church facilities unless permission from the highest authority in the city is obtained, and such permission is rarely granted.

 Although the church amazingly obtained permission, on March 3, local Muslims gathered and attempted to forcibly stop the work.
 Eventually, the Samalout police department called for a meeting between church leaders, and more than 100 Muslims from the village who angrily expressed their objections to having the church rebuilt in their village.

 Police authorities tried to persuade the angry crowd to allow the construction of the church without future opposition.
 After the meeting ended without a resolution, the Muslims returning to their village at about eleven at night formed a small demonstration, shouting fervently, “Egypt will become an Islamic State!”
 They chanted hostile slogans against Christians and stoned the houses of Christians along the way.